 - Hospital setting

 - Residential treatment environment

-- o Psychiatric residential centers
+- Psychiatric residential centers

 - Alcohol and drug rehabilitation facilities

+- Detoxification services

-- Detoxification Services - Methadone Treatment
+- Methadone treatment

-c.
-Family Counseling when it is part of developing or supporting you or your Dependent's treatment plan.
-(For Access Plan or other PPO Plan Participants, an Out-of-Network Provider may provide covered services).
+- Family Counseling when it is part of developing or supporting you or your

+Dependent's treatment plan (For Access Plan or other PPO Plan Participants, an Out-of-Network Provider may provide covered services).

-Prescription drugs used for the treatment of mental health, alcohol and drug abuse will be covered under the Uniform Pharmacy Benefit, subject to the benefits provided under the Uniform Pharmacy Benefit Certificate of Coverage.
+Prescription drugs used for the treatment of mental health and alcohol and drug abuse will be covered under the Uniform Pharmacy Benefit, subject to the Benefits provided under the Uniform Pharmacy Benefit Certificate of Coverage.